Zeke-OS/zeke/README.md

 News
 ----
+- Merging some things from freebsd (signal handling, sysctl)
 - Dev subsys removed and will be soon replaced with devfs and virtual file system
 - Coming "soon": Full POSIX process & thread support